zylim726/bidding-assignment/README.md

 The first assignment implements the basic product bidding page.

-The application displays a single product and provides a bidding interface where users can enter their name and bid amount.

 ## Features

-- Display the product information
+* Display product information
-- Display the starting price
+* Display starting price
-- Display the current bid
+* Display current bid
-- Display bid history
+* Display bid history
-- Display bidder name
+* Display bidder name
-- Allow users to enter their name
+* Enter bidder name
-- Allow users to enter a bid amount
+* Enter bid amount
-- Display the bid increment
+* Display bid increment
-- Display the current user's bid
+* Display current user's bid
-- Display the auction status
+* Display auction status
-- Display the countdown
+* Display countdown
-- Display the winner when the auction ends
+* Display the winner when the auction ends

 ## Bid Validation

-A bid is only considered valid when:
+A bid is valid only when:

-- A bidder name is provided
+* A bidder name is provided
-- A bid amount is provided
+* A bid amount is provided
-- The bid amount is a positive number
+* The bid amount is a positive number
-- The bid amount is higher than the current highest bid
+* The bid amount is higher than the current highest bid
-- The auction is still active
+* The auction has not ended

-The frontend provides immediate feedback by enabling or disabling the BID button based on the current input.

-The backend also validates the bid before storing it in the database.
+Frontend validation provides immediate feedback, while the backend performs the final validation before storing the bid.

 This prevents the application from relying only on client-side validation.